The Voice of Human Justice

 The Voice of Human Justice (ISBN 978-964-438-158-4) is an English translation of Sautu'l 'Adālati'l Insaniyah (صوت العدالة الإنسانية), a book written in Arabic by George Jordac, a Christian author from Lebanon.
 The book is a biography of Ali ibn Abi Talib.
 The contents of the book were drawn from the Nahj al-Balagha of Ali.

 The book depicts the personality of Ali.
 It also analyses the character of Ali.

 According to Jordac, Nahj al-Balagha has implications relating to socio-economic justice.
 The first edition of the Arabic version was published in 1956.
-Since then, the book has been translated in various languages like English, Spanish, French, Persian and several other languages.
+The book has been translated into English, Spanish, French, Persian and several other languages.

 Author

-George Jordac was a Christian author who in his own words has spent four decades researching and studying Ali.
+George Jordac was a Christian author who, in his own words, spent four decades researching and studying Ali.
 The results of his research are a few volumes of books about Ali.
-The Voice of Human Justice was authored by George Jordac.
 He began his writing career in 1950 as a journalist for the newspapers Al-Anwar, Al-Kifah Al-Arabi, Al-Qabas and several others.